ServiceSpace Pods

 How it works: Every day for one week, you'll get an emailed prompt with 'head' content, a 'hands' practice, and 'heart' reflection question to engage.
 Everyone submits online reflections daily, and then reads and comments on each other's submissions to build on the group wisdom.
 Our pod will start with a live virtual group orientation call on August 2, 2026, and end with a live virtual closing call on August 9, 2026.

-Maki Saionji Kawamura is the Managing Director of the Goi Peace Foundation in Japan, that brings “together people in wisdom, united in their hearts toward the common goal of peace on Earth” with events that have included Nobel Laureates.
-She is also the Vice Chairperson of Byakko Shinko Kai, a 50-year-old organization that supports prayer as an instrument of social change and brings tens of thousands of people together annually.
+Maki Saionji Kawamura is the President of the Goi Peace Foundation based in Japan, which brings “together people in wisdom, united in their hearts toward the common goal of peace on Earth” through initiatives and events that have included Nobel Laureates, thought leaders, educators, and changemakers from around the world.

 To join, fill out the form below.
 Once you are approved by the circle host, you will receive a welcome email with your login information.